pierluigigrossi/pierluigigrossi.github.io/_pages/ip.md

 Python scripts to automate service delivery:
 * CE-PE Business customers with BGP Session
 * Residential and small business BNG: terminating Pseudowires.
-AAA of CPEs conncted with DHCP or PPPoE, CGNAT
+AAA of CPEs connected with DHCP or PPPoE, CGNAT
 * IP management